TechJunkie is a BOX20 Media Company

 TeamViewer is probably one of the most secure platforms currently in use.
 With over 2 billion active devices, data safety is a primary concern.
 There’s a wide range of security features that protect your privacy, including a two-step authentication process.
 The platform is regularly updated to prevent any glitches or bugs.
 You don’t have to keep track of the upgrades since the whole process is automatic.
 Some performance issues may occur with a poor internet connection.
 That’s why you should make sure your computer is online before each session.

 There is a slight disadvantage to the free version.
-TeamViewer will recognize when you attempt to access corporate networks and operating systems; and deny you access.
-It’ll also try to persuade you to upgrade to a paid membership, which is mildly bothersome, but also an interesting prospect.
-With a paid license, you’ll be able to host meetings and training sessions with over 20 participants.
+TeamViewer will recognize when you attempt to access corporate networks and operating systems and deny you access.
+It’ll also try to persuade you to upgrade to a paid membership, which is mildly bothersome but also interesting.
+With a paid license, you can host meetings and training sessions with over 20 participants.
 The membership comes with other advanced features like remote printing and file sharing that make it worth considering.

 In typical Google fashion, the company has issued a Chrome extension that grants remote access to other computers through a shared code.
 The desktop tool is entirely free, though it comes with a few prerequisites.

-Before the session starts, both users have to make sure the Chrome browser’s running and install the add-on.
+Before the session starts, both users must ensure the Chrome browser’s running and install the add-on.
 To access a remote computer, you need a unique four-digit code.
 The PIN will allow you to control the other person’s account and work with their device.
 Chrome Remote Desktop is pretty low-key, so you don’t have to worry about imposing.

 The extension can simultaneously view multiple screens, which can come in handy.
 If the host isn’t signed in, you can still hold the session.
 However – the tool works best when both parties have an account.
-Since it’s a Chrome extension, the tool performs well on all operating systems, and yes – that includes Mac.
+Since it’s a Chrome extension, the tool performs well on all operating systems, including Mac.
 There’s also an app version available for both Android and iOS devices.
-As of now, there’ no integrated chat box function.
+As of now, there’s no integrated chat box function.
 Luckily, Google has an endless library of apps you can turn to for communication.

 Windows went a step further and included a built-in remote access program into the operating system, aptly named Windows Remote Desktop.
-The software has a selection of useful remote control tools available for Windows OS users.
+The software has several useful remote control tools available for Windows OS users.
 Since the software is built-in, there’s no installation process, which is super convenient.
 You can start a session by using the system settings in the Control Panel.

 It’s pretty straightforward for the most part, with one slight hindrance.
 For the remote connection to work, the host computer has to set the router up for port forwarding.
 Luckily, the process doesn’t take away much of your time or energy.
 The remote desktop tool is included in all Windows OS versions, making it one of the most accessible programs on this list.